-As agreed by Australian livestock industries, APVMA, the chemical registrant and grains industry, for use only under an approved QA or the approved Stewardship Program.
+As agreed by Australian livestock industries, APVMA, the chemical registrant and grain industry, for use only under an approved QA or the approved Stewardship Program.

-- ++ Various products registered in Australia refer to label. - + Specific products only registered for use in Australia. - \ Measured as inorganic bromide arising from methyl bromide fumigation and natural occurrence. - f) Taiwan Previously, wheat exported to Taiwan was PRF and exporters are strongly recommended to continue this practice.
+++ Various products registered in Australia - refer to label.

+Measured as inorganic bromide arising from methyl bromide fumigation and natural occurrence.

+f) Taiwan - Previously, wheat exported to Taiwan was PRF and exporters are strongly recommended to continue this practice.